Girlfriends Run for a Cure Half & Quarter Marathon

 Time: Approximately 12:15pm

-Details: At 12:15 on race day, kids will complete 1.1 miles together.
-They will receive a medal as they cross the finish line and feel amazing knowing they’re doing their part to help out too!
+Details: At 12:15 on race day, kids will complete 1.1 miles together along the Columbia River Waterfront Trail away from vehicles.
+They will receive a medal as they cross the same finish line as their mom/grandma/aunt and feel amazing knowing they’re doing their part to help out too!

 Kids Mini Marathon includes: